bigcommerce/bigcommerce-api-php/README.md

-BigCommerce REST API V2
+Bigcommerce REST API V2
 =======================

-PHP package for connecting to the BigCommerce REST API.
+PHP package for connecting to the Bigcommerce V2 REST API.

 To find out more, visit the official documentation website: http://developer.bigcommerce.com/